-It is always a good idea to do a dry run of the G-Code file both in offline and online modes before cutting a part.
+It is always a good idea to do a dry run of the G-Code file, both connected and not connected to the Signal Generator, before cutting a part.
 This lets you check for G-Code programming errors, spot interferences with fixtures, and so on.

 - 1. Choose the G-Code button in the Control Selection Box. - 2.
 Choose the Reset button to make sure the G-Code program is reset.
 Choose OK in the dialog that follows. - 3.
-Take the Signal Generator offline by choosing Offline from the Controller menu. - 4.
+Disconnect from the Signal Generator by choosing Disconnect from the Controller menu. - 4.
 Go into step mode by choosing the Step radio button. - 5.
 Repeatedly choose the Start button, watching the screen to make sure the tool behaves properly. - 6.
-Once you are satisfied the program will behave properly, re-establish communications with the Signal Generator by choosing Online from the Controller menu.
-A dialog will ask you if you want to revert to the coordinates used before going offline.
+Once you are satisfied the program will behave properly, re-establish communications with the Signal Generator by choosing Connect from the Controller menu.
+A dialog will ask you if you want to revert to the coordinates used before disconnecting.
 Choose Yes. - 7.
 Choose the Step radio button. - 8.
 Choose the Start button.
-The machine should move the X and Y axes, and then stop. - 9.
-Step through the entire program by choosing the Start button for every line of G-Code.
+The machine should move the X and Y axes, and then stop.

+9. Step through the entire program by choosing the Start button for every line of G-Code.
 If at any time you need to stop the tool, choose the Feed Hold button or hit any key on your keyboard.
 If you stop the tool in the middle of the program, you can start exactly where you left off by choosing the Start button.
 You may want to try this for practice.